Inflation RPI forecasts 2008 – 2033

 • To what extent will new technology continue to lower costs?

-• Will Global warming cause shortage of food and water, therefore pushing up prices of basic necessities?
+• Will global warming cause a shortage of food and water, therefore pushing up prices of basic necessities?

 • Will overpopulation cause demand to rise faster than supply

 This is probably not what you wanted to hear.
-But, for example, the Bank of England will only publish inflation reports for up to 3 years in the future.
-Bank of England – inflation
+But, the Bank of England will only publish inflation reports for up to 3 years in the future.
+Bank of England – inflation – As they get further in the future, they state their inflation forecasts become less reliable

-The Bank of England also publish inflation forecasts as an inflation fan.
-This means that over time there is a greater likelyhood of their forecasts being wrong and diverging from their predictions.
+The Bank of England also publishes inflation forecasts as an inflation fan.
+This means that over time there is a greater likelihood of their forecasts being wrong and diverging from their predictions.

 “People are already suggesting that the boom and bust economic cycle are a thing of the past in the UK.”